awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – 0
 + **Data Type** – Integer

-Use this property to enable or disable logging in the driver and to specify the amount of detail included in log files\.
+Use this property to turn on or turn off logging in the driver and to specify the amount of detail included in log files\.

 Enable logging only long enough to capture an issue\.
 Logging decreases performance and can consume a large quantity of disk space\.